 Anthony could not escape his thoughts.
 He experienced them as racing and ‘all consuming’.
 He continued, ‘I just keep going over the same things, time and time again.
 Nothing resolves.
 Nothing becomes clear.
 I am stuck.’

-Reflect: Is Anthony caught up in ruminative brooding?

 Sometimes recovery is delayed because a person will brood on what cannot be changed, ‘I should have done … to avoid this happening.’
 This is an attempt to change what it is not possible to change.

 Reflect: Think about how you might be able to accept past events.